 • Help organize Songfest and Bandfest, yearly festivals dedicated to making ensemble music with local students.

 What You Can Do with a Bachelor's Degree in Music Education

 LVC's Music Education Department has a reputation for excellence.
 We have long-standing relationships with partner school districts throughout the region, and we know how to prepare our students for success in 21st-century music classrooms.
-By the time you graduate, you'll be ready to teach in public or private school districts, direct a choral ensemble, or conduct elementary, middle, and high school band.
+By the time you graduate, you'll be ready to teach in public or private school districts, direct a choral ensemble, or conduct elementary, middle, and high school bands.

 Recent music education graduates work as music teachers, band directors, and choral directors throughout Pennsylvania, the Mid-Atlantic, and as far afield as Stockholm, Sweden.
-Our students have also pursued graduate study in performance, music education, conducting, and composition at institutions like the University of Florida, University of North Carolina at Greensboro, Kent State University, Binghamton University, and Bowling Green State University, among others.
+Our students have also pursued graduate study in performance, music education, conducting, and composition at institutions like the University of Florida, the University of North Carolina at Greensboro, Kent State University, Binghamton University, and Bowling Green State University, among others.

 Meet Our Graduates